akbar787/Vulnerable_Windows/README.md

-**Windows 10 Misconfiguration Setup
-**
 Overview

-This setup.bat script is designed to intentionally introduce multiple security misconfigurations in a freshly installed Windows 10 machine.
-These misconfigurations can be exploited for penetration testing, red teaming, or security research.
+This setup.bat script is part of a Local Privilege Escalation (LPE) workshop, originally created by Sagi Shahar (@s4gi_) and Tib3rius (@tibsec).
+It intentionally introduces multiple security misconfigurations in a freshly installed Windows 10 machine, allowing for exploitation in a controlled environment.

-Features & Misconfigurations Introduced
+The goal is to simulate real-world security flaws for penetration testers, ethical hackers, and security researchers.

+What This Script Does

+This script sets up a Windows machine with various local privilege escalation (LPE) vulnerabilities, including:

 1️⃣ Unquoted Service Paths

-Creates a service with an unquoted executable path, making it vulnerable to privilege escalation.
+Creates a vulnerable Windows service with an unquoted executable path.

-Allows an attacker to place a malicious executable in a writable directory and gain SYSTEM privileges.
+Allows attackers to hijack execution by placing malicious executables in directories with spaces.

-2️⃣ Weak File Permissions on Executables
+2️⃣ Weak File and Folder Permissions

-Modifies ACLs (Access Control Lists) to allow Authenticated Users to modify critical executable files.
+Modifies ACLs (Access Control Lists) to allow Authenticated Users to modify system files.

-Allows privilege escalation by replacing the executable with a malicious payload.
+Attackers can replace system files with malicious payloads for privilege escalation.

-3️⃣ Weak Registry Permissions
+3️⃣ Weak Registry Key Permissions

 Grants full control to Authenticated Users on specific registry keys.

-Enables attackers to modify service paths, allowing for persistence and privilege escalation.
+Attackers can modify service configurations to execute arbitrary code.

 4️⃣ Stored Credentials in Plaintext

-Creates a user with a hardcoded weak password.
+Creates a user account with a weak password.

-Stores credentials in plaintext files that can be retrieved using tools like mimikatz.
+Stores credentials in plaintext locations that tools like mimikatz can retrieve.

-5️⃣ Enables SMBv1 (Insecure Protocol)
+5️⃣ Enables SMBv1 (Legacy and Insecure Protocol)

-Enables SMBv1, which is vulnerable to exploits like EternalBlue.
+Re-enables SMBv1, making the system vulnerable to exploits like EternalBlue.

 Allows lateral movement and remote code execution (RCE).

-6️⃣ Disables Windows Defender & Security Features
+6️⃣ Disables Windows Defender and Security Features

-Disables Windows Defender real-time protection.
+Turns off Windows Defender’s real-time protection.

-Turns off UAC (User Account Control) to allow execution of malicious scripts without prompts.
+Disables User Account Control (UAC) to allow scripts to run without admin prompts.

-7️⃣ Adds Insecure Scheduled Tasks
+7️⃣ Creates Insecure Scheduled Tasks

-Creates a scheduled task running as SYSTEM that executes a user-modifiable script.
+Configures a scheduled task to run as SYSTEM using a user-modifiable script.

-Can be exploited for privilege escalation.
+Can be exploited to execute arbitrary code with SYSTEM privileges.

 8️⃣ Weak Network Share Permissions

-Shares folders with Everyone: Full Control permissions.
+Shares system folders with Everyone: Full Control permissions.

-Allows attackers to upload or modify files remotely.
+Attackers can upload or modify files remotely.

+How to Use

+1️⃣ Run the Script

+Ensure you are using an isolated virtual machine.
+Then, execute the script as an administrator:

+setup.bat

+2️⃣ Verify Misconfigurations

+Use PowerShell to check for vulnerabilities:

+Invoke-AllChecks

+3️⃣ Exploit the Vulnerabilities

+Use tools like:

+Metasploit

+PowerUp.ps1

+mimikatz

+crackmapexec

+Remediation

+To harden the system after testing, follow these steps:

+Re-enable security settings (Windows Defender, UAC, SMBv2).

+Restrict file and registry permissions using Group Policy or PowerShell.

+Remove unquoted service paths and reconfigure services securely.

+Disable unnecessary network shares.

+Disclaimer

+This script is for educational and security research purposes only.
+Do not use it on unauthorized systems.
+The author is not responsible for any misuse or damage caused by this script.

+Next Steps

+Test privilege escalation using PowerUp.ps1 as show in the document.

+Attempt local and remote exploitation scenarios.

+Reverse the misconfigurations to understand system hardening techniques.